What We Do:

 The Board DOES accept anonymous complaints; however, please understand that since an investigator will be unable to contact you for clarification or for further information, please take care to include the information addressed in the paragraph above.
 Further, understand you will not be notified of the results of the investigation of your anonymous complaint.
 If using the complaint form you may write "anonymous" where it asks for your name and signature.
 If possible, all complaints should be filed in English.

-Under the Texas Engineering Practice Act, only duly licensed persons may legally perform, or offer to perform engineering services for the public.
-Furthermore, public works must be designed and constructed under the direct supervision of a licensed professional engineer.
-The terms "P.E." or "professional engineer" can only be used by persons who are currently licensed.
+Under the Texas Engineering and Surveying Practice Act, only duly licensed and registered persons may legally perform, or offer to perform engineering or surveying services for the public.
+Furthermore, public works must be designed and constructed under the direct supervision of a licensed professional engineer or registered land surveyor.
+The terms "P.E." or "professional engineer" can only be used by persons who are currently licensed and the term "R.P.L.S. or "registered surveyor can only be used by persons who are currently registered.
 Anyone who violates these parameters is subject to legal penalties.
-To be eligible for a professional engineering license, engineers must have achieved certain professional milestones.
-They must have earned an engineering education, performed certain levels of engineering work experience, and passed specific examinations.
+To be eligible for a license or registration, engineers and surveyors must have achieved certain professional milestones.
+They must have earned an engineer or surveying education, performed certain levels of work experience, and passed specific examinations.
 Examinations are in English.
 Although some of these milestones are quite specific, there are limitless combinations of education, experience, and examinations that the Board can consider acceptable for a license.
 Applicants must demonstrate proficiency in English.

-Any firm offering engineering services to the public of Texas must register that firm with the Board.
-A firm is defined as any entity that engages or offers to engage in the practice of professional engineering in this state.
+Any firm offering engineering or surveying services to the public of Texas must register that firm with the Board.
+A firm is defined as any entity that engages or offers to engage in the practice of professional engineering or professional surveying in this state.
 This includes sole practitioners, sole proprietorships, firms, co-partnerships, corporations, partnerships, or joint stock associations.

 A firm registration is active for 1 year.
 The Board sends out annual renewal invoices approximately 45 days prior to the registrations' expiration date.
 A registration that is not renewed or postmarked by the registration expiration date may renew by submitting the annual registration renewal invoice sent by the Board and include a payment of two (2) times the normal registration renewal fee; along with a statement of whether engineering services were offered, pending, and/or performed for the public in Texas during the time the registration was not current.
 If the registration has expired for more than 1 year, it will be necessary to re-apply for new registration under the current law & rules and shall be issued a new registration number.

-To search for any of these individuals, go to: http://engineers.texas.gov/search.
+To search for any of these individuals, for engineers, go to: http://pels.texas.gov/search for surveyors, go to https://pels.texas.gov/roster/ls_rosters.html.